-In 2012, Cipher's U.S. distribution partner Sun [previously Ranbaxy Laboratories Inc.] launched CIP-ISOTRETINOIN under the trade name Absorica.
-Prescriptions for Absorica, Absorica LD and Absorica AG were down approximately 7.3% in the sixmonth period ended June 30, 2022 compared to the six month period ended June 30, 2021, according to Symphony Health.
-Note that the launch of the authorized generic took place in April 2021 and as such four months of prescriptions in the sixmonth period ended June 30, 2021 were for Absorica and Absorica LD.
+In 2012, Cipher's U.S. distribution partner Sun (previously Ranbaxy Laboratories Inc.) launched CIP-ISOTRETINOIN under the trade name Absorica.
+Prescriptions for Absorica, Absorica LD and Absorica AG were down approximately 10.8% in the nine-month period ended September 30, 2022 compared to the nine month period ended September 30, 2021, according to Symphony Health.
+Note that the launch of the authorized generic took place in April 2021 and as such four months of prescriptions in the nine-month period ended September 30, 2021 were for Absorica and Absorica LD.

 Absorica was protected by five issued patents which were Orange Book listed and expired in September 2021.
-Galephar was issued a product patent [Patent Number 7,435,427] from the U.S. Patent and Trademark Office in 2008 with a second patent [Patent Number 8,367,102] issued in 2013.
-A third patent [Patent Number 8,952,064] was issued in February 2015 and the fourth and fifth patents [Patent Numbers 9,078,925 and 9,089,534, respectively] were issued in July 2015.
+Galephar was issued a product patent (Patent Number 7,435,427) from the U.S. Patent and Trademark Office in 2008 with a second patent (Patent Number 8,367,102) issued in 2013.
+A third patent (Patent Number 8,952,064) was issued in February 2015 and the fourth and fifth patents (Patent Numbers 9,078,925 and 9,089,534, respectively) were issued in July 2015.
 The five patents are formulation-related patents describing the product ingredients.